loloof64/Chess-Board-Component-Sveltejs/README.md

 * perpetual_draw: Informs that a 3-fold repetitions draw has just happened on the board.
 No additional property.
 * missing_material_draw : Informs that a draw by missing material has just happened on the board.
 No additional property.
 * fifty_moves_draw: Informs that a draw by the 50 moves rule has just happened on the board.
 No additional property.
+* waiting_manual_move: Informs that the component has just landed in the 'waiting manual move' state.
+That means that the move for the current player has to be commited with a call to playMove() (and with a legal move of course, the only way to progress in the game).

 ## Developers